inveniosoftware/docs-invenio-rdm/docs/features/scalable.md

 ## Versioning support

-Records and files are all versioned and our versioning feature performs automatic deduplication so when a 10KB files changes in a 100TB dataset we only store the extra new 10KB.
+Records and files are all versioned and our versioning feature performs automatic deduplication: so when 10KB of files change in a 100TB dataset we only store the new 10KB.

 ## Multi-storage systems